manifold-systems/manifold/docs/faq.md

 #### Q: Why is the name "Manifold"?

-In mathematical physics a manifold allows one to experience an otherwise foreign geometry as a familiar Euclidean space.
-Applying that general principal to Java's type system, a manifold allows one to access structured data as if it were a normal Java class.
+In mathematical physics a manifold allows a complicated geometry to be understood and experienced as a more familiar Euclidean space.
+For instance, although the Earth is not flat, it helps to think of it that way when we make and use maps.
+Otherwise we have to reason about triangles having more than 180 degree angle sums!
+Applying that general principal to a programming language, a manifold allows information foreign to the language's type system to be accessed directly as first-class types.
+A JSON file, for example, is much easier to deal with in Java as a set of type-safe classes.

+The common definition of the word also applies.
+Manifold transforms Java's otherwise closed, Class-based type system into a completely open system of manifold types.